What's New in Ion 1.1

 Inlined symbolic tokens

 In binary Ion 1.0, symbol values, field names, and annotations are required to be encoded using a symbol ID in the local symbol table.
-For some use cases (e.g., as write-once, read-maybe logs) this creates a burden on the writer and may not actually be efficient for an application.
-Ion 1.1 introduces optional binary syntax for encoding inline UTF-8 sequences for these tokens which can allow an encoder to have flexibility in whether and when to add a given symbolic token to the symbol table.
+For some use cases (e.g. write-once, read-maybe logs) this creates a burden on the writer and may not actually be efficient for an application.
+Ion 1.1 introduces optional binary syntax for encoding inline UTF-8 sequences for these tokens which can allow an encoder to have flexibility in whether and when to add a given text value to the symbol table.

 Ion text requires no change for this feature as it already had inline symbolic tokens without using the local symbol table.
 Ion text also has compatible syntax for representing the local symbol table and encoding of symbolic tokens with their position in the table (i.e., the $id syntax).